ibm-cloud-docs/watson-assistant/webhook-log.md

 A webhook is a mechanism that allows you to call out to an external program based on events in your program.

 This feature is available only to Plus and Enterprise plan users.

+The Plus plan allows no more than 5 log webhooks per instance.
+This limit does not apply to Enterprise plan instances.
+{: note}

 Add a log webhook to your assistant if you want to use an external service to log {{site.data.keyword.conversationshort}} activity.
 You can log two kinds of activity: